Connect with others who understand.

 What Is Hidradenitis Suppurativa?

 HS, also known as acne inversa, is an inflammatory skin disease that causes small, painful bumps to form under the skin.
-These form in areas with friction where the skin rubs against itself, such as the groin, armpits, breasts, and buttocks.
-This can cause the formation of lumps, abscesses, sinus tracts, and scarring.
+These form in areas where the skin rubs against itself, such as the groin, armpits, breasts, and buttocks.
+People with HS can develop pus-filled abscesses, sinus tracts (tunnels under the skin), and scarring.

 HS is thought to be caused by blocked hair follicles, in addition to chronic inflammation.
 However, the exact cause of the condition is unknown.
 Many people with HS have increased levels of inflammatory markers known as cytokines, which can be managed using biologic treatment.